- Design industry shaping loyalty programs

 It is much more economical for a business to retain an existing customer than to acquire a new one.
 Taking the efforts to personalize the retail experience for a customer increases the chances of an incidental customer becoming a returning customer who is eventually loyal to your business and your brand.
 The end goal of a marketer is customer retention.
 Personalization is a powerful way of building upon the relationship that a customer has with a business and it contributes towards retention efforts in the long run.

 Knowing a customer’s preferences enables a brand to create content that resonates with its customers.
-It could be content for email newsletters, or content for an ad copy or a simple post purchase ‘Thank you’ card.
-For example, if a marketer has the knowledge that their target audience likes science fiction movies, then it becomes easier for him to create content in such a way that the target audience finds it relatable.
-Once he does, you have grabbed your customer’s attention and increase the chance that he/she will share it with her friends/followers in the digital universe.
+For example, if a marketer has the knowledge that their target audience likes science fiction, then it becomes easier to create content in such a way that the target audience finds it engaging.
 Smart offline retailers are also using these digital data to further personalize the in-store experience for their customers.

 Customers are more likely to associate with a brand and turn into returning customers if they interact with the brand both online and offline.
 89% of buyers surveyed in the Infosys survey admitted that interacting with brands has some impact on their purchasing habits.
-Traditional retailers who are able to connect the online personas of their customers (eg:-across social media, website, and app) with in-store browsing behaviour will be in a position to offer hyper-personalized engagement across offline and online channels.
+Traditional retailers who are able to connect the online personas of their customers (e.g. – across social media, website, and app) with in-store browsing behavior will be in a position to offer hyper-personalized engagement across offline and online channels.

 We live in a world that’s densely populated with screens.
 In such a situation, there tends to be an information overload from brands who are trying to make their digital presence felt.
 When this is the case, brick and mortar retail stores have the advantage of getting the customer’s full and undivided attention in the store.

 It is important that your sales staff is equipped to create a personalized in-store experience for your customers.
-VisitorMetrix can help you optimize staff strength and set conversion goals based on store footfall data.
-In-depth footfall analytics can also be used to schedule staff breaks and store maintenance at the ideal time in order to prevent losses and loss in sales.
+Insights+ can help you optimize staff strength and set conversion goals based on store data.
+In-depth analytics can also be used to schedule staff breaks and store maintenance at the ideal time in order to prevent losses and loss in sales.

 Starbucks has a robust loyalty program that is personalized according to the users preferences and serves his needs.
 The loyalty program also comes with perks such as personalized offers for customers using the app and a free beverage on their birthday.
 Starbucks has access to customer data thanks to its loyalty app.
 People are comfortable sharing their data via the app as they are aware of the kind of rewards it can yield.
 It’s a win-win situation for the business and for the customers.